skimask1690/C-Shellcode-Toolkit/README.md

-# ⚙️ C Shellcode Demo
+# ⚙️ C Shellcode Toolkit

 This project demonstrates a **minimal Windows loader** that dynamically resolves DLLs and functions **without using the C runtime or static imports**.
 It shows how to: